Into-The-Multiverse-Official/Into-The-Multiverse-Assets/README.md

 <br>
 <br>

-# Into The Multiverse Official Repository
+# Into The Multiverse Assets Repository
-The official repository for the Into The Multiverse Portal 2 map series.
-The regular single-player series and the ported coop series will be located here.
+The assets repository for the Into The Multiverse Portal 2 map series.
+Assets and other original assets from the original 7z file pablo.emanuel shared buts its been organized and sorted for proper use.
+The original 7z file has also been rezipped into a zip file for those who don't have 7-Zip.
 Other test maps and other assets relating to the Into The Multiverse series are uploaded.

 ***PLEASE READ!!!***
 Instructions for working with Into The Multiverse maps: